panditashushukl/ESamaaj/README.md

-# MERN Stack Learning Guide: Building a YouTube Clone
+# MERN Stack Learning Guide: Building a YouTube + Twitter Clone

-Welcome to the comprehensive guide for building a YouTube clone using the MERN stack (MongoDB, Express.js, React.js, Node.js).
+Welcome to the comprehensive guide for building a YouTube + Twitter clone using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 This guide will walk you through the essential steps, resources, and best practices.

 ---